• Skip to primary navigation

 Right Choice Model Defined

-The concepts of desire and willingness permeate all RMT methods and processes simply because it is impossible to think in a Right-Minded way, behave with Right-Minded Accountability, and achieve Right-Minded Teamwork without a heartfelt desire and genuine willingness to do so.
+These concepts permeate all RMT methods because it’s impossible to think, behave, and achieve success without a heartfelt desire and genuine willingness to do so.

-The Right Choice Model found in the book How to Apply the Right Choice Model: Create a Right-Minded Team That Works as One teaches, Right-Minded accountability is the desire and willingness to change my mind and behavior in order to effectively respond to difficult team situations.
+Right-Minded accountability is the desire, willingness, and ability to change my mind and behavior in order to effectively respond to difficult situations.

 Right Choice Model Cards

-If you share the Right Choice Model with your team and distribute the Right Choice cards to teammates, you will see the definition of “desire and willingness” on the cards.
+If you share the Right Choice Model with your team and distribute the Right Choice cards to teammates, you will see this definition of “desire and willingness” on the cards.

 Footer